surfliner/surfliner-mirror/docs/themanual/comet/devsetup.md

 > Note: currently some of these tests seem to fail on a local docker
 > environment.
 Please communicate about failing tests in your environment
 > via Slack.
 Efforts to fix this are highly valued, but if you need to
-> move forward with your ticket you can consider the CI/CD pipleine the
+> move forward with your ticket you can consider the CI/CD pipeline the
 > canonical environment for the test suite.
 If your work passes there,
 > it can be cleared for merge.